exiguus/gattner.name/README.md

 ---

-In the middle of 2020 I released my new homepage.
+In the middle of 2020 I rebuild my website.
 At that time I worked a lot with _react_, _preact_ and _Next.js_.

 I wanted to take a closer look at the _parcel_ bundler and was looking for a way to build a static page with it, JAMStack style.